chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

    - We're type-maxxing at this point.
 Let's just stop pretending we can be satisfied with a simple config language, and implement a **FULL FP LANGUAGE WITH DEPENDENT TYPES** just to create nested lists.
-1. And I probably missed your favourite one
+1. And I probably missed your favourite one.

 They all have one problem: